enbee81/11ty-shortcodes/README.md

 # 11ty-Shortcodes
 My private collection of nunjucks shortcodes.
-Well so far it is just one.
-But let's see if there will be more.
 If you want to get started with Contentful and Eleventy, I highly recommend this [post](https://henry.codes/writing/how-to-use-contentful-with-eleventy/) by Henry Desroches.

 ## Contentful Picture Shortcode